AUTHOR TALK WITH HISTORIAN MIKE ECKERS

-Stitch is a gathering for you to bring your own project – sewing, crocheting, needlepoint, knitting, etc. – to work on, or to come and gain a new skill.
+Stitch! is a gathering for you to bring your own project – sewing, crocheting, needlepoint, knitting, etc. – to work on, or to come and gain a new skill.
 Sewing machines will be available, and ALL skill levels are welcome!
-This group will meet the first Monday of the month from 2-5pm, beginning October 7.
+This group meets the first Monday of the month from 1-4 pm.
+The next meeting is November 1.
 Drop in or stay the whole time!
 No registration needed.

 STORYTIMES ARE BACK!